+33. If it is not practicable to seek judicial approval, appropriate approval may be given by a senior officer.
+A senior officer is:

+$^{40}$ The report must detail why the officer believed the power was exercisable and why it was not practicable to obtain judicial approval.

+&lt;sup>41 When calculating the period of 48 hours, no account is taken of weekends, Christmas Day, Good Friday or any day that is a bank holiday (as per the Banking and Financial Dealings Act 1971).

-- 33. If it is not practicable to seek judicial approval, appropriate approval may be given by a senior officer.
-A senior officer is: - where a search is undertaken by a constable, a police officer of the rank of inspector or above (or a sergeant authorised to perform the functions of the higher rank under section 107(2) of PACE; - where a search is undertaken by an officer of Revenue and Customs, an officer of Revenue and Customs of a rank designated by the Commissioners for Her Majesty's Revenue and Customs as equivalent to a police officer of at least the rank of Inspector; - where a search is undertaken by a Home Office immigration officer, an official of the Secretary of State who is a civil servant of the rank of at least Assistant Director or above: - where a search is undertaken by an AFI, the AFI falls within a description specified in an order made by the Secretary of State under section 453 of POCA. - 34.
-The appropriate officer should explain to the senior officer the reasonable grounds for suspicion that he has for undertaking the search.
+- where a search is undertaken by an officer of Revenue and Customs, an officer of Revenue and Customs of a rank designated by the Commissioners for Her Majesty's Revenue and Customs as equivalent to a police officer of at least the rank of Inspector; - where a search is undertaken by a Home Office immigration officer, an official of the Secretary of State who is a civil servant of the rank of at least Assistant Director or above;

+34. The officer should explain to the senior officer the reasonable grounds for suspicion that he has for undertaking the search.
 The senior officer must only give approval where he is satisfied that the necessary grounds exist.
 The senior officer should make a written record of such grounds.
 Any oral approval should be supported by written approval as soon as that is reasonably practicable.
-The written approval should set out why it was necessary to give an oral approval in the first instance. - 35.
-A prior approval to search given by the justice of the peace or the senior officer will continue in force until the end of the period of one month starting with the day on which it was given, unless another period is specified by the justice of the peace or senior officer. - 36.
-If an application for prior approval is refused (either by a justice of the peace or a senior officer) the appropriate officer must not undertake a search or make a fresh application for a search of the same person(s), premises or vehicle(s) unless he has new reasonable grounds for suspicion.
-The appropriate officer, on any new application, should inform the justice of the peace or the senior officer of the prior refusal and the reasons thereto.
+The written approval should set out why it was necessary to give an oral approval in the first instance.

+35. A prior approval to search given by the justice of the peace or the senior officer will continue in force until the end of the period of one month starting with the day on which it was given, unless another period is specified by the justice of the peace or senior officer.

+36. If an application for prior approval is refused (either by a justice of the peace or a senior officer) the officer must not undertake a search or make a fresh application for a search of the same person(s), premises or vehicle(s) unless he has new reasonable grounds for suspicion.
+The officer, on any new application, should inform the justice of the peace or the senior officer of the prior refusal and the reasons thereto.
-&lt;sup>43 A change of name of this grade can be made by the Secretary of State by order.

-- 37. If prior approval by a senior officer for a search is impracticable, a search may be conducted without approval.
+37. If prior approval by a senior officer for a search is impracticable, a search may be conducted without approval.
 It is unlikely that approval by a senior officer will be impracticable unless, for example, there is some problem in making contact with the senior officer.
-If a search is conducted without any prior approval, the appropriate officer should explain to a senior officer the reasons for the search and not obtaining prior approval as soon as that is reasonably practicable and, in any event, no later than 24 hours following the exercise of the power.
-The senior officer should make a written record of those reasons. - 38.
-If prior approval has been obtained for one search power, that approval does not apply to other search powers.
-For example, if prior judicial or senior officer approval was obtained for the search of a person and during that search the appropriate officer decides to undertake the search of a vehicle that the person is in control of, separate prior approval is required for that power.
-If judicial prior approval is not obtained, but senior officer approval is obtained, then the provisions of section 47H of POCA will apply.
+If a search is conducted without any prior approval, the officer should explain to a senior officer the reasons for the search and not obtaining prior approval as soon as that is reasonably practicable and, in any event, no later than 24 hours following the exercise of the power.
+The senior officer should make a written record of those reasons.

+38. If prior approval has been obtained for one search power, that approval does not apply to other search powers.
+For example, if prior judicial or senior officer approval was obtained for the search of a person and during that search the officer decides to undertake the search of a vehicle that the person is in control of, separate prior approval is required for that power.
+If judicial prior approval is not obtained, but senior officer approval is obtained, then the provisions of section 195H of POCA will apply.